ncatlab/nlab-content/pages/7/5/5/3/3557/content.md

 In the case of a [realizability tripos](#PCA) associated with a PCA $A$, this construction yields the realizability topos of $A$.
 In the particular case where $A$ is [[Kleene's first algebra]] (the PCA whose elements are natural numbers taken as codes for computer programs taking natural number input and producing natural number output if they halt, with obvious application partial function), this is also called the [[effective topos]].

 Before we undertake a conceptual analysis of this theorem, we give in the next section some details for the tripos attached to a complete Heyting algebra, described [here](#Heyt).
-The description of the resulting topos coincides with that of [[Denis Higgs|Higgs]], in his treatment of localic toposes in terms of Boolean-valued or Heyting-valued set theory (a la Scott and Solovay).
+The description of the resulting topos coincides with that of [[Denis Higgs|Higgs]], in his treatment of localic toposes in terms of Boolean-valued or Heyting-valued set theory (*&agrave; la* Scott and Solovay).

 ### Weak triposes